pwtail/readme/README.md

 **Some background**

 The idea was born out of my [discussion](https://github.com/balrogproject/rfc/issues/3) with
-@zzzeek about the use of
+@zzzeek about whether the use of greenlets is justified.
-greenlets in sqlalchemy.
-I was defending the idea that greenlets were harmful.

-@zzzeek said the greenlet trick should only be used by libraries, and that the application code should obviously use async/await everywhere.

-Then I thought things actually can be the other way around: libraries to have async implementations, and the application code to be written in sync style.
-So this project was born.

 **The name**